THEA 140 Introduction to Theatre (3)

 THEA 240 Ancient to Medieval: Theatre History and Dramatic Literature (3)

 Surveys the theatre history and dramatic literature of the ancient world through medieval times, with particular emphasis on the development of theatre and performance.
-Takes into account developments outside of western tradition.
+Developments outside of western tradition are included.
 Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
 (HP)

 THEA 241 Renaissance to Modernism: Theatre History and Dramatic Literature (3)

 Surveys the theatre history and dramatic literature of the renaissance world through modern times, with particular emphasis on the development of theatre and performance.
-Takes into account developments outside of western tradition.
+Developments outside of western tradition are included.
 Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
 Playwrights included in the course range from Machiavelli and Moliere to Strindberg and contemporary trends.
 (HP)

 THEA 258 Directing I (4)